AndreasTraut/Algorithms-Data-Structures-and-Coding/README.md

 ### 1. Earn a certificate

 A good way for improving your coding skills are by going through some online courses and trying to earn a certificate.
-There are a lot of other ressources: maybe start getting an overview on [Coursera](https://www.coursera.org/).
-These courses are nice because the teachers are usually highly skilled (from universities) and the technical infrastructure for the courses is rather advanced: there are videos with subtitles and transcript and you can easily navigate through these videos by reading across these transcipts and jumping to the positions in the video, which you want to listen to.
+There are a lot of other resources: maybe start getting an overview on [Coursera](https://www.coursera.org/).
+These courses are nice because the teachers are usually highly skilled (from universities) and the technical infrastructure for the courses is rather advanced: there are videos with subtitles and transcript and you can easily navigate through these videos by reading across these transcripts and jumping to the positions in the video, which you want to listen to.
 You can monitor your learning curve and weekly progress.
 But the Coursera certificates usually cost some money.

 If you want to find something cheaper, then I can recommend the ["Data Structures and Algorithms in Python"](https://jovian.ai/learn/data-structures-and-algorithms-in-python) from Jovian.
 When I worked for it in 02/2021 is was for free.
 It uses Jupyter-Notebooks and is definitively a lot of fun!
-You will learn in video tutorials and practise with well documented Jupyter-Notebooks how to work with python classes, binary trees, sorting algorithms and undertand how to solve coding problems systematecally.
+You will learn in video tutorials and practice with well documented Jupyter-Notebooks how to work with python classes, binary trees, sorting algorithms and understand how to solve coding problems systematically.

-There are various other ressources for earning a certificate and listing up, what I found is not very helpful at the end for you: try to find **the certificate which YOU want to earn!** I promise: working for it is a lot of fun.
+There are various other resources for earning a certificate and listing up, what I found is not very helpful at the end for you: try to find **the certificate which YOU want to earn!** I promise: working for it is a lot of fun.

 ### 2. Get into coding challenges

 Another advice I can give you is to get into coding challenges.
 When you accept a coding challenge, then a problem will be shown and would have to solve it in your preferred programming language (python, java, C++,...).
 I tried [LeetCode](https://leetcode.com/) and you will find a lot of other websites, which provide similar concepts.
-On the left is the problem, on the right some place to programm a solution:
+On the left is the problem, on the right some place to program a solution:

 ![](./media/K_Closest_Neighbour_LeetCode.jpg)

 As I am not allowed to publish solutions for these LeetCode problems I had to black out my solutions.
 Some of these problems were quiet interesting for me so I wanted to have them in my integrated development environment (IDE) [Spyder-IDE](https://www.spyder-ide.org/) in order to debug through the code and extend the examples a bit.
-I recommend to do use an integrated development environment (IDE) as often as you can, instead of always going through Jupyter Notebooks.
+I recommend to use an integrated development environment (IDE) as often as you can, instead of always going through Jupyter Notebooks.
 In my opinion Jupyter Notebooks are **not** always the best environment for learning to code!
 I agree, that Jupyter Notebooks are nice for doing documentation of python code.
 It really looks beautiful.
-But I prefer debugging in an IDE instead of a Jupyter Notebook: having the possibility to set a breakpoint can be a pleasure for my nerves, specially if you have longer programms.
-Some of my longer Jupyter Notebooks feel from the hundrets line of code onwards more like pain than like anything helpful.
+But I prefer debugging in an IDE instead of a Jupyter Notebook: having the possibility to set a breakpoint can be a pleasure for my nerves, specially if you have longer programs.
+Some of my longer Jupyter Notebooks feel from the hundreds line of code onwards more like pain than like anything helpful.
 And I also prefer having a "help window" or a "variable explorer", which is smoothly integrated into the IDE user interface.
 And there are a lot more advantages why getting familiar with an IDE is a big advantage compared to the very popular Jupyter Notebooks!
-I am very surprised, that everyone is talking about Jupyter Notebooks but IDEs are only mentionned very seldomly.
+I am very surprised, that everyone is talking about Jupyter Notebooks but IDEs are only mentioned very seldom.
 But maybe my preferences are also a bit different, because I grew up in a [MS-DOS](https://de.wikipedia.org/wiki/MS-DOS) environment. :-)

 Here is how the problem from above looks like in the Spyder-IDE: